SethCWilliams/ttrpg_sidekick/README.md

 - Follow PEP 8 style guide
 - Use Pydantic models for structured data
 - Write docstrings for all public functions
+- Include both full and brief templates for generators

 ## Troubleshooting